stefhk3/nmrfilter/README.md

 Notice igraph is a different library.
 If install python-igraph gives an error about missing C libraries, try using a wheel, following https://stackoverflow.com/questions/34113151/how-to-install-igraph-for-python-on-windows

+#Use of respredict

+If you want to use the respredict prediction (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0374-3) giving better results, you need to install more packages.
+The easiest way is to use the two yaml files environment-cpu.yml (for usage of the CPU only) or environment.yml (for using the GPU).
+They use Anaconda to install an environment.
+The command is `conda env create --name nmrfilter -f environment.cpu.yaml` respectively `conda env create --name nmrfilter -f environment.yaml`.
+You can then activate the environment with `conda activate nmrfilter`.

 #Running

 The program works on projects, where each project is a folder.
 It must contain the required files (see below) and any results will be written to it.
 If you checkout the repository https://github.com/stefhk3/nmrfilterprojects you can use this as example projects.